Table of Contents

 Introduction

-If we need accurate pressure, how do we obtain it?
-The following series of tutorials and guides are aimed at either a brand-new owner of a weather station or an existing owner that hasn’t properly calibrated their barometer because it is too complicated, the manual is unclear, barometers involve quantum mechanics to figure out, don’t have much time etc, etc. If so, these guides are for you.
+If we need accurate pressure, how do we best obtain it?
+The following series of tutorials and guides are aimed at either a brand-new owner of an Ambient, Ecowitt or clone weather station or an existing owner that hasn’t properly calibrated their barometer because it is too complicated, the manual is unclear, barometers involve quantum mechanics to figure out, don’t have much time etc, etc. If so, these guides are for you.

 Barometric sensors measure the ever-changing weight/pressure of the atmosphere around us.
 Measuring these changes is one of the most important aspects of meteorology, and for aviation it is safety-critical as it keeps aircraft away from the ground and from each other.